Tag Archive for: why hire a PR firm

 Media Training

 The press is not the enemy, but they aren’t here to be your BFF either.
 Talking to the press live and learning to work with the media under various conditions, including in person with lights and mics, is a skill.
-While you may have undergone media preparedness before interviews, now is the time to take on a full media training program for your executives and spokespersons, including anyone who attends public events (like trade shows) on your behalf.
+While you may have undergone media preparedness before interviews, now is the time to take on a full media training program for your CEO, executives and spokespersons, including anyone who attends public events (like trade shows) on your behalf.

 Expect media training to take several days of intense hands-on training and review.
 Since all relevant stakeholders will be together, it is also a good time to review and practice your crisis plan too.
 Since media training is a skill, conducting this exercise well before IPO is recommended.